-There is so much to consider when it comes to running your home.
+There is so much to worry about when it comes to taking care of your home.

-- Should I get a home alarm system?
+- Should I get an alarm system?

-- What types of fixtures meet my lighting needs but are going to be energy efficient?
+- What types of bulbs meet my lighting needs but are energy efficient?

-- Should I install carpet or hardwood?
+- Should I install carpet or laminate wood?

-And if that’s not enough, go ahead and put one more thing on the list: When should I replace my heating system?
+As if that’s not enough, go ahead and put one more thing on the list: When should I replace my heating unit?

-But how can I know if it’s time to replace my heating unit?
+But how should I know if it’s time to replace my heating unit?

-The following warning signs can help you determine if you just need a quick tune-up or if it’s time to replace your current heating system.
+The following warning signs can help you determine if you just need a quick tune-up or if it’s time to replace your current heating unit.

 1. Frequent Repair Costs

-- calling the service technician repeatedly for the same issue;
+- Calling the service technician frequently for the same issue;

-- needing several visits during the same heating season;
+- Needing multiple visits during the same heating season;

-A general rule to remember: if annual repair costs reach half of the present value of the heater, it’s likely time to replace your furnace.
+A general rule to remember: if annual repair costs reach 50% of the present value of the heating system, it’s most likely time to replace your furnace.